 KEYWORDS: disaster dream death family

 Jan 30, 1925 - Floyd Collins is trapped in a "sandhole" cave near Mammoth Cave, Kentucky, where he is caught by a landslide.
-He was discovered by his brother the next day, but attempts to rescue him failed
+He is discovered by his brother the next day, but attempts to rescue him fail

 Feb 16, 1925 - Collins is found to be dead

 Brown/Belden/Hudson-FrankCBrownCollectionNCFolklore2 212, "Floyd Collins" (1 text plus 2 excerpts)

 Thomas-BalladMakingInMountainsOfKentucky, pp. 110-111, "The Doom of Floyd Collins" (1 text)

 Burton/Manning-EastTennesseeStateCollectionVol1, pp. 8-9, "The Fate of Floyd Collins" (1 text, 1 tune); pp. 76-78, "The Death of Floyd Collins" (1 text)

 Darling-NewAmericanSongster, pp. 223-224, "Floyd Collins" (1 text)

 ADDITIONAL: Robert K. Murray and Roger W. Brucker, _Trapped!
 The Story of Floyd Collins_, 1979; (revised edition?), University of Kentucky Press, 1982, pp. 248-251, "The Death of Floyd Collins" (1 text)

 William R. Halliday, _Floyd Collins of Sand Cave: A Photographic Memorial_, 1989; New Revised Edition, Byron's Printing Inc., 2004, p.
 2, "The Death of Floyd Collins" (reproduction of the main page of the sheet music)